basillatif/starbucks_fundamentals_of_apis/Day_1_Labs/04_student_crud/README.md

 # CRUD Practice

-## create a get route
+## create a route that accepts 2 methods (Get, Post):

-## create a put route
+## depending on the input method there is a difference in operation

-## create a route that can be a get or put route and uses a url parameter
+## create a route that can be a get or put route and uses a url parameter to get a drink